31 Most Common Menopause Symptoms

 Most menopause symptoms are mild at first and worsen as estrogen levels decrease.
 You may want to seek out help for treatment of your menopausal symptoms by talking to your doctor if your symptoms are severe.

-Also, you may want to consider seeking out a qualified therapist to help you through this transition.
-A psychologist can help you manage symptoms of depression and anxiety, and help you work through the emotional ramifications of going through this major life change.
+As you move through this transitional period, a mental health professional can help you manage symptoms of depression and anxiety, and help you work through the emotional ramifications of going through this major life change.
+Take the first step today.